CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/Programming Paradigm.md

 Abstraction is the design pattern, not the end result.
 Meaning that the class design _is_ the abstraction that hides complexity from the user.

+In our project:

+- The backend of our application will expose only high level methods (EG. `registerUser()` or `loginUser()`) while hiding security measures such as password hashing, validation or session (auth-token) logic.
+- The frontend of our application will trigger a `markAsWatched()` call, while the backend handles updating of associated data (EG. `User` `ReelProgress` records are recalculated, and the Leaderboard is adjusted)

 ---

 ### Encapsulation